 If your employer does not provide retiree health coverage, consider purchasing individual, private insurance to cover the period between when you retire and Medicare eligibility, which is age 65 for most individuals.
 In addition, since Medicare only covers about one half of a typical retiree's health care costs, supplemental insurance will likely be needed.

-To understand how Medicare works, including the coverage decisions you have to make initially and each year, view our Medicare Checklist.
+To understand how Medicare works, including the coverage decisions you have to make initially and each year, view our Medicare Steps.
 For more detailed information about Medicare, visit www.medicare.gov.

 Some ICMA-RC participants also have access to a Retirement Health Savings Plan, which can help pay for medical expenses.